edmundedgar/did-plc-p2p-guard-rails/README.md

 A malicious user in control of your rotation key can take control of your account.
 This is true regardless of how updates are timestamped.
 However, a consequence of the fact that we are only applying p2p timestamping to merkle tree roots without sending the updates they contain to the blockchain is that a malicious user in concert with a malicious timestamper can conceal the fact that they have taken control of your account until later.
 A user can know that there is something wrong with the timestamper, because they can see that it has published signed merkle roots without publishing the tree it represents, but they have no way of finding out whether their account has been compromised, and no way to protect their account in the event that it has.

-### Why only guardrails?

 ## Rationale and variations

-### Why only guardrails?

-We could put the whole system on a blockchain and avoid having a window where there could still be a reorg, but all available options have drawbacks.

-Public blockchains, if sufficiently decentralized to make their usage meaningful, tend to have slow time to update, and can be unpredictably expensive due to scaling limitations.
-This proposal aims to maintain the current user experience of a user whose timestamper is well-behaved, which is difficult to guarantee with the mature public blockchains currently available.

-Consortium blockchains consisting of trusted parties operating without crypto-economic incentives may be able to scale sufficiently and provide updates only somewhat slower than the current centralized directory.
-However such arrangements have rarely been successful in practice.
-One problem is that the consortium needs to consist of members with exactly the right amount of adversariality: If they are too well aligned with the people who ask them to participate they fail to provide an adequate check on the kind of behaviour they are supposed to prevent, and just run whatever update they are asked to by the person who would otherwise have been running the centralized server.
-This arrangement may even be worse than having a single trusted party, because responsibility is diluted and no single party can be blamed.
-If they are too adversarial, the consortium may fragment.

 ### Why sign messages individually instead of using the signature of the merkle roots?